Interdisciplinary Teams

 Coordination Costs

 As teams grow in size, so do coordination costs and the need for structure.
-Whereas a team with three members can usually easily and informally coordinate their work, a larger project with 30 members (as may be needed for our depression project) will need an internal structure with smaller teams to avoid a lot of time spent in ineffective meetings.
+Whereas a team with three members can usually easily and informally coordinate their work, a larger project with thirty members (as may be needed for our depression project) will need an internal structure with smaller teams to avoid a lot of time spent in ineffective meetings.
 Dividing members of a project into smaller teams with some management structure breaks communication links that otherwise would quadratically grow with the number of members.

 Information Hiding and Socio-Technical Congruence